Scalp Massage Benefits: 7 Reasons You Need a Scalp Massager

 How scalp massage reduces stress:

-- Lowers cortisol (stress hormone) levels
+- Lowers cortisol levels – the primary stress hormone

-- Promotes better sleep quality
+- Promotes better sleep quality by activating the parasympathetic nervous system

 3. Strengthens Hair When Combined with Oils

-Benefits of oil massage:
+Benefits of oil massage for hair:

-- Oils strengthen individual hair strands
+- Oils strengthen individual hair strands from root to tip

-- Reduces excess breakage and split ends
+- Reduces excess breakage and prevents split ends

-- Makes hair more pliable and less prone to damage
+- Makes hair more pliable and less prone to damage from styling

-- Nourishes the scalp and prevents dryness
+- Nourishes the scalp and prevents dryness and flaking

 Best oils for scalp massage: